DomiR/rxjs-commented-operators/Introduction.md

 interval(1000).pipe(myHotOperator());
 function myHotOperator() {
 	return function (sourceObservable) {
-		// WRONG: if we subscribe here directly like so this would make our observable hot, it would instantaniously start to consume the upstream observable sourceObservable.subscribe(x => {
+		// WRONG: if we subscribe directly like so, this would make our observable hot, it would instantaneously start to consume the upstream observable sourceObservable.subscribe(x => {
 			console.log('tick');
 		});

-		// SIDENOTE: as we need to return something that others can subscribe to
+		// SIDENOTE: as we need to return something that others can subscribe to,
-		// in this case we would need to instanciate a subject
+		// in this case we would need to instanciate a subject,
-		// and return that and call subject.next within the subscription above const subj = new Subject();
+		// return that and call subject.next within the subscription above const subj = new Subject();
 		sourceObservable.subscribe(x => {
 			subj.next(x);